smartpricing/queen/README.md

 ## TODO

-- Evaluate to replace udp sync witch tcp with libuv
+- Evaluate to replace udp sync with tcp with libuv
 - Deploy pipeline

 ---